 9 Gili Lankanfushi

-We love it for: These celebrated villas-on-stilts have a real wow factor: it’s the ultimate paradise living.
-Ah, and also… underground chocolate cave, anyone?
-Just take us there already!
+We love it for: The celebrated villas-on-stilts have a real wow factor: it’s the ultimate paradise living.
+The best ones are sprawling standalone “islands”, to which you can only get to by boat.
+Ah, and, underground chocolate cave, anyone?

 Read our review: Gili Lankanfushi, Maldives.Photographs © HPL Hotels & Resorts